tfry-git/ergometrino/README.md

 can plug right into that.
 Connect between Gnd and Pin D2 (by default) of your Arduino.
 If you cannot find an existing interface, just attach a magnet to the pedals, and a reed switch at a point where the magnet will pass.

+_Note_ that in the case of a mechanical switch, you _may_ run into issues with jumping readings due to contact bouncing.
+While the sketch uses a simple timeout for software debouncing, it may be helpful to place a 100nF (or so) capacitor between D2 and Gnd for simple hardware debouncing.
+(No separate resitor needed, capacitor will charge via the internal pullup resistor.)

-The top of the sketch has some defines that you can tweak to convert this into a credible km/h or mph reading.
+The top of the sketch has some defines that you can tweak to convert this into a credible km/h or mph reading, importantly "CM_PER_CLICK".

 ## Display
 This sketch assumes an SSD1306 based 128*64 monochrome display.
 These are one of the cheapest and easiest display options available, today.
 Just connect to VCC and Gnd,